practicalli/clojure/clojure-spec/testing/index.md

 composite specifications can build generators upon predicate generators.

 Pass generator-returning functions to spec, supplying generators for things spec does not know about.
-Pass an override map to `gen` in order to supply alternative generators for one or more subpaths of a spec.
+Pass an override map to `gen` in order to supply alternative generators for one or more sub-paths of a spec.

 Define your own generators